orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 What about dynamic spaces?
 Is it searching for a specific type of behavior.

+Every part can be a dynamic

+(1) Quest Discovery
+  (a) Define problem in a known language; interface
+    - Knowledge Model
+    - Personalized Interface
+    - Can be incredibly abstract/vague
+  (b) In an Open World; generative world to search for problems
+    - Knowledge Model
+    -

+Then looped;

+(2 - ) Quest refinement (Redefine problem in a new Interface)
+  - Possibly subdivide into many Quests (which parallel, which in sequence) (a) Explore in Open World; possible representations (b) Existing Interface/Item Discovery

+(2 - ) Quest progression (using items)

+---

+Now how do you make it feel like a game?

 # **Avatar**
 Can optionally reserve another username specific to your avatar. ; or reuse ones from old Avatars